 The Beginner's Guide to Delaware LLCs

 When forming a limited liability company for the purpose of starting a small business or pooling investment assets, the three most popular choices are to incorporate the LLC in your home state, form a Nevada LLC, or form a Delaware LLC.
-You’ve already learned about the overall benefits of an LLC, as well as why so many investors prefer to use a Nevada LLC.
 This brief overview will explain the reasons the third option, a Delaware LLC, might be a great choice to hold a family operating company, real estate portfolio, or securities such as stocks and bonds.

-- A Delaware LLC allows the members and managers to remain anonymous, making it easier to hide assets from people attempting to uncover the extent of your wealth.
-By naming a local Delaware attorney as the registered agent, you can remove all reference to you and the other investors.
-In fact, the only people who have to know about the income and assets of your Delaware LLC are the folks at the IRS.
+A Delaware LLC allows the members and managers to remain anonymous, making it easier to hide assets from people attempting to uncover the extent of your wealth.
+By naming a local Delaware attorney as the registered agent, you can remove all references to you and the other investors.
+The only people who have to know about the income and assets of your Delaware LLC is the IRS.
 That makes it incredibly difficult for a potential creditor to identify where you have money invested or parked.

-- There are no minimum capital requirements for forming a Delaware LLC.
+There are no minimum capital requirements for forming a Delaware LLC.
 You could establish one with only a few hundred dollars if you wanted.
-This makes it an attractive choice for many start-ups that don’t have a lot of money to invest.
+It makes it an attractive choice for many start-ups that don’t have a lot of money to invest.

 Strong Contract Protections